 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 23 comment cards which were all positive about the standard of care received.
-Patients commented on the friendliness and respect given to them and also how staff were approachable and spent time listening to them.
+We received 22 comment cards which were all positive about the standard of care received.
+Patients commented that they found it easy to make appointments and they found the staff to be caring and attentive to their needs.

-We spoke with five patients during the inspection.
-All of patients said they were happy with the care they received and thought staff were approachable, committed and caring.
+We spoke with 10 patients during the inspection and four members of the patient participation group (PPG).
+All 14 patients said they were happy with the care they received and thought staff were approachable, committed and caring.
+We saw that the results from the practices' friends and families test were positive.